 The fidelity of a self-attestation model relies on a strong verification procedure.
-Therefore, PCPCH Program staff conduct on-site visits to recognized primary care homes across the state.
-To date over 120 clinics have received a verification site visit.
-The purpose of the on-site verification visit is threefold:
+Therefore, PCPCH program staff conduct site visits to recognized primary care homes across the state.
+To date more than 225 clinics have received a verification site visit.
+The purpose of the verification site visit is threefold:

 - Verification that the clinic practice and patient experience accurately reflects the standards and measures attested to when the clinic was recognized as a PCPCH;

 - Assessment of the care delivery and team transformation process in the clinic to understand how the intent of the patient-centered model of care is integrated into the services the primary care home provides; and

 - Collaboration to identify clinic needs, barriers to implementation and areas of improvement needed to help practices successfully implement PCPCH standards.